 For information on how RRU responds to disclosures and reports of sexual violence, please review the Sexual Violence and Misconduct Protocol and Procedures for Students.

-To make a formal report of sexual violence to the university so that the university can act on the information provided, please contact Dranna Andrews-Brown, Manager, Student Engagement at 1.800.788.8028 (toll free) or 250.391.2600 extension 4760, or by email.
+To make a formal report of sexual violence to the university so that the university can act on the information provided, please complete the Formal Complaint Form or contact Dranna Andrews-Brown, Manager, Student Engagement at 1.800.788.8028 (toll free) or 250.391.2600 extension 4760, or by email for more information.

 To learn more about what you can do to help prevent sexual violence and how to support survivors, please review the following resources: